ohanedan/Airpods-Windows-Service/README.md

 {
    "status" : 0, //IF AIRPODS FOUND IT RETURNS 1
-   "error" : "", //IF ANY ERROR OCCURED, IT IS HERE "rssi" : -670, //RECEIVED SIGNAL STRENGTH INDICATION "addr" : "", //MAC ADDRESS FROM WHICH DATA IS TAKEN "left" : -1, //LEFT BATTERY LEVEL (0-100) (-1 is unknown) "right" : -1, //RIGHT BATTERY LEVEL (0-100) (-1 is unknown)
+   "error" : "", //IF ANY ERROR OCCURED, IT IS HERE "rssi" : -670, //RECEIVED SIGNAL STRENGTH INDICATIOR "addr" : "", //MAC ADDRESS FROM WHICH DATA IS TAKEN "left" : -1, //LEFT BATTERY LEVEL (0-100) (-1 is unknown) "right" : -1, //RIGHT BATTERY LEVEL (0-100) (-1 is unknown)